reactiveide/appinventor-sources/README.md

 This Project is now available under the MIT License !

-If you are working on a personal or hobby project, feel free to use it ***WITH CREDIT*** !

-If you are contributing to any other OPEN SOURCE Project or MIT App Inventor 2 and you find anything useful here, feel free to use it within the license.
+If you are contributing to any OPEN SOURCE Project or MIT App Inventor 2 and you find anything useful here, feel free to use it within the license.

 (We encourage you to help our community and contribute to open source)